MYancheff/anti-muslim-sentiment/write_up.md

 Hypothesis and Methodology
 -------------------------

 In order to bridge the gap between existing theoretical literature on anti-Muslim hate crimes (Poynting and Perry 2007; Frost 2008) and empirical observations, we test the following hypothesis:

+*H1.
+The incidence of religiously-motivated anti-Muslim hate crimes will increase with higher levels of anti-Muslim rhetoric in national mainstream media.*

-H1.
-Higher levels of anti-Muslim rhetoric in national mainstream media will increase the incidence of religiously-motivated anti-Muslim hate crimes.
+*Null H1: The incidence of religiously-motivated anti-Muslim hate crimes will not increase with higher levels of anti-Muslim rhetoric in national mainstream media.*

 This research estimates a regression model to analyze the impact of Islamophobic rhetoric in mainstream national media.
 We use annual data from over three years (2011-2013) and rely on temporal correlation to identify the relationship between hate crime incidence and anti-Muslim sentiment.
 This is a common strategy to analyze the impact of events: Kaplan (2006) and King and Sutton (2013) utilize a similar method to test whether there is an increase in hate crime incidence following a terrorist attack.

 Mini literature review